 Spring Cleaning – Think About Privacy Software

 As you use your computer and surf the web, traces of your activity get left behind, stored on your computer in lists, temporary files, and caches.
-The best case is that these “leftovers” can clutter up your PC and, with time, degrade its performance.
-The worst case is that someone who gains unauthorized access to your PC can read these files and learn a fair amount about you, potentially helping them steal your identity.
+In the best case, these “leftovers” can clutter up your PC and, with time, degrade its performance.
+In the worst case, someone who gains unauthorized access to your PC can read these files and learn a fair amount about you, potentially helping them steal your identity.

 Privacy software removes all traces of your PC and Internet activity, helping to protect your privacy.

 As with antivirus and anti-spyware software, privacy software should be run regularly.
-It can be set up to run automatically regularly so that end-user does not have to do anything to protect their privacy.
+It can be set up to run automatically regularly so that the end user does not have to do anything to protect their privacy.
 The first time the privacy software is run, it is not uncommon to recover more than 500MB of disk space by deleting the “leftover stuff” on your PC.

 To prevent unauthorized intruders from gathering information about you, select one of the privacy packages and install it on your PC.